NYULibraries/mediacommons-vm/README.md

 $ kill -9 $PID
 ```

-2. Should I assume my vagrant login is the same as as my login to my local machine?
+4. Should I assume my vagrant login is the same as as my login to my local machine?

-- No. To login to MediaCommons VM.
-MakeOpen your Terminal and in the same folder that has the `Vagrantfile` type.
+- No. To login to MediaCommons VM, open your Terminal and in the same folder that has the `Vagrantfile` type:

 ```bash
 $ vagrant ssh